-In Grade six, students learn about world cultures and geography of the western hemisphere.
+In Grade seven, students learn about world cultures and geography of the Eastern Hemisphere.
 For more information see: http://www.dpi.state.wi.us/standards/

 Students in Wisconsin will use and construct maps and other tools to collect, analyze and interpret data and locate modern geographic sites and explore global issues, such as resource allocation, pollution, environmental quality, security and economic development.

 Students in Wisconsin will identify important political values as they are developed in documents of modern nations, organize information in timelines, graphs and other visual representations, and explain how literature, the arts and artifacts show beliefs and values that are passed on in a culture.